rpi-graduate-council/grad-wiki/Research/Research Tools & Techniques.md

 ## Literature Research/Management
 - [**Research Rabbit**](https://researchrabbitapp.com) : Free online service for literature research.
 - [**Zotero**](https://www.zotero.org/) : Use it.
 Quintessential for any academic.
 Your life will change.
 Anyone thinking differently does not know what they are talking about.
 Offline, Free, Open-Source.
+	- **Important**: *Add only papers you read/referenced into it.
+Otherwise, your library will look like a dumpster.*

 ## Note-Taking
 - [**Obsidian**](https://obsidian.md/) : Swiss army-knife for tool note-taking and knowledge-management.
 Uses [Markdown](Research%20Tools%20&%20Techniques.md#Text%20Formatting).
 Offline, Free, Proprietary.